March 28, 2021•425 words

 Through this method:

-- We can very quickly become sufficiently proficient at something, to the point of being able to work on a side project on our own
+- We can rapidly become sufficiently proficient at something, to the point of being able to work on a side project on our own.

-- The chosen project will help you identify what specific parts of the skill you have to learn and develop in order to become proficient at the skill as a whole
+- The chosen project will help you identify what specific parts of the skill you have to learn and develop to become proficient at the skill as a whole.

 How I learned how to use Photoshop